 Listed below are examples of the different interview scenarios you may experience.
 Use the information as a guide to help you prepare for your interview – but remember, that some interviewers prefer to use a combination of several interview styles:

 Typically this is the first step a company takes after the CVs have been scrutinised.
+We often conduct these interviews on behalf of the client.

 The objective ultimately is to “screen out” those applicants the interviewer feels should not be hired due to lack of skills or unfavourable first impressions.
 The interviewer must also “screen in” those candidates that show promise and could make a valuable contribution to the company.